 However, Getty has certain rules when it comes to which images they consider “website material,” e.g. images of purely super-descriptive nature aren’t gonna be considered.

 This website has a rich history.
 With over 43 million royalty images and a really easy setup system, Bigstock lets a contributor earn up to 30% of the sale price.
 A contributor can earn $0.25-0.5 on each image download.

-Of course, you understand that none of these sites is going to pay for just hardly average or low-quality photography.
-You’re gonna have to work real hard on your art and marketing skills to break through.
-If you want to travel the world and just keep getting paid, look for a more passive income option.
+Of course, you understand that none of these sites is going to pay for average or low-quality photography.
+You’ll have to work really hard on your art and marketing skills to break through and successfully sell photos online.
+If you want to travel the world and just keep getting paid, look for a passive income option.

 If we start a debate about what photography is, we’ll most likely come to nothing.
 The artists will say it’s a form of art.
 The activists will claim it’s a means of protest.
 Your mom will probably assure you it’s all about keeping memories alive.
 Ed Sheeran will basically agree with her.
 Businessmen will state it’s a way to advertise their products, and finally some photographers will tell you it’s a business!
 I’m not trying to take sides here but one thing’s for sure: If you’re a photographer, it’s your job and whatever you call it, you need to make money with it.
 And, in order to do that, you absolutely need a photography website.
 It’s not just because it’s cool and all your competitors have one.
 Let’s go into more detail and discuss all 10 reasons why having a website is a must for you: 1.
 Having your own…